© Steve Trudell

 Gymnopilus bellulus NY - one of the smallest species, usually <2.5 cm, orange with no veil, but best recognized microscopically (e.g. the spores are rather small).
 We have an east coast sequence that's probably this, and a pretty good from BC that's only off by a couple of bp, showing that we probably have this species here.

-Gymnopilus cf rufescens CA - another similar smallish (<5 cm), veil-less species with equally small spores best differentiated microscopically.
-I'm assuming I now known what the ITS DNA looks like as we think we found it in WA (it is a sister species as G. rufescens is expected to be, and a close micro match with small spores) but we should get more collections to verify this.
+Gymnopilus 'rufescens PA01' - another similar smallish (<5 cm), veil-less species with equally small spores best differentiated microscopically.
+It may be the CA species G. rufescens, as it is found there, and it is a sister species to G. bellulus, as G. rufescens is expected to be.
+It is also a close micro match with small spores.
+Just in case it is not G. rufescens, it has a temp code.

 Gymnopilus oregonensis OR (Gymnopilus picreus misapplied?) - also small, probably a darker, reddish colour and darker stem than most other species.
 No veil.
 G. picreus is said to have a somewhat scurfy cap.
 Gymnopilus oregonensis was described from here as a lookalike with a smooth cap.
 We already know from the G. sapineus/penetrans fiasco that the smoothness of the cap might not be a good indicator of species.
 Given that most EU sequences agree on what G. picreus is (21/23), and that all our local sequences so far don't match those, but they match with a minority of sequences found in the EU (2/23 of them) instead, I believe Gymnopilus oregonensis is the proper name for all of our local collections that we've been calling G. picreus, and that it's a species which appears to be present in the EU as well, but so far G. picreus has not been confirmed from the PNW.
 We need a type sequence of G. oregonensis to prove this theory.
 The two photos below do show different amounts of scurfiness on the cap.